Skip to main content

 Find the right fit.

 It’s important to remember that many organizations use the titles UX designer and Product Designer interchangeably and that you really have to take all the elements mentioned in the article into consideration to come up with the most successful recruitment strategy.
+(And speaking of recruitment strategies, these UX design communities are great places to network with top talent in both fields.)

 Bear in mind both roles contribute to the creation of a great customer experience and to higher levels of customer satisfaction—what mainly differentiates them is the work environment.